 - How birth injury malpractice lawsuits work in Maryland,

-- the types of typical birth injury lawsuit that are successful, and
+- The types of typical birth injury lawsuits that are successful, and

-The reality is that millions of dollars in a settlement or verdict can make a tough situation better.
-It makes it easier to care for your child and give him or her the very best.
-Just as importantly, it can give your child the kind of money needed for lifelong care even after you are gone.
+The reality is that millions of dollars in a settlement amount or jury payout can improve a tough situation.
+It makes it easier to care for your child and give them the very best.
+Studies show the best care leads to better outcomes.
+Just as importantly, it can give your child the money needed for lifelong care even after you are gone.

 Sadly, some families have no option for monetary help.
-This is because their child's birth injury was not the result of a medical error (or they never suspect malpractice was the cause).
+This is because their child’s birth injury was not due to a medical error (or they never suspect malpractice was the cause).
 But when the harm was caused by a medical mistake, there is the possibility for a great deal of compensation.